Canon 1300D vs Sony NEX-3

 The Canon EOS 1300D (called Canon T6 in some regions) and the Sony Alpha NEX-3 are two digital cameras that were revealed to the public, respectively, in March 2016 and May 2010.
 The 1300D is a DSLR, while the NEX-3 is a mirrorless interchangeable lens camera.
 Both cameras are equipped with an APS-C sensor.
-The Canon has a resolution of 17.9 megapixel, whereas the Sony provides 14 MP.
-Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.
+The Canon has a resolution of 17.9 megapixels, whereas the Sony provides 14 MP.
+Read on to find out how these two cameras compare with respect to their body size, their sensors, their features, their input-output connections, and their reception by expert reviewers.

 Body comparison: Canon 1300D vs Sony NEX-3

 The side-by-side display below illustrates the physical size and weight of the Canon 1300D and the Sony NEX-3.
 The two cameras are presented according to their relative size.
 Three consecutive views from the front, the top, and the rear side are shown.
 All size dimensions are rounded to the nearest millimeter.

 The NEX-3 can be obtained in three different colors (black, silver, red), while the 1300D is only available in black.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony NEX-3 is considerably smaller (44 percent) than the Canon 1300D.
 Moreover, the NEX-3 is substantially lighter (39 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the NEX-3 are weather-sealed.